1. Who can apply

 - 6. Background check for all owners*

-To apply for a Cannabis Business Permit, all owners need to get a background check with Live Scan.
+To apply for a Cannabis Business Permit, all owners need to get a background check.
 Owners include members of business entities who own 20% or more of your cannabis business.

 Cannabis Company has 3 owners: